ATA Award Recipients

 Second, it is our committee's intent that copies of this sculpture will be awarded to future recipients of the Ray M. Sommerfeld Outstanding Educators Award.

 ------------------------------- As I announced initially, this award is co-sponsored by the ATA and Ernst & Young.
 I now invite Ray McGowen, Ernst & Young's National Director of Tax Human Resources representing the Ernst & Young Foundation, to make an additional presentation.

-To ATA Members and Visitors,
+Dear ATA Members and Colleagues,